Mixing rates of the geometrical neutral Lorenz model: The Poincar e maps

-Let us start with the Neutral model 1; that is, we consider a neighbourhood $U$ of the fixed point $\Gamma=\{(0,0,0)\}$ where the flow has the form, in local Euclidean coordinates, given by \eqref{Neutral system} with $c_0=c_2=0$ and the other parameters satisfying the constraints given before.
-Note that this vector field, denoted by $Z$, is cubic in the transversal direction to $\Gamma$, but this is the only source of non-hyperbolicity.
-The $y$-component is invariant and all solutions tend to $\Gamma$.
-The divergence is given by $\Div{Z}=(3a_0-b_0)x^2+(a_1-b_1)y^2+(a_2-3b_2)z^2-\ell$.
-Since we want the flow to shrink volume exponentially fast, as does the Lorenz flow, we need that the divergence $\Div{Z} \leq -c<0$.
-Therefore, we let $\ell$ be large enough such that $(3a_0-b_0)x^2+(a_1-b_1)y^2+(a_2-3b_2)z^2<\ell$ for all $x$, $y$ and $z \in U$.
-In this case the solution for the $y$ component is given by $y(t)=y_0\ex{-\ell t}$.
+Let us start with the Neutral model 1; that is, we consider a neighbourhood $U$ of the fixed point $\bar 0 = (0,0,0)$ where the vector field has the form \eqref{Neutral system} (in local Euclidean coordinates) with $c_0=c_2=0$ and the other parameters satisfying the constraints given before.
+Note that $U$ is taken much smaller than the scale of Figure~\ref{fig:Map N1}.
+This vector field, denoted by $Z$, is cubic at $\bar 0$ in the direction transversal to the stable manifold of $\bar 0$, but this is the only source of non-hyperbolicity.
+The $y$-axis is invariant and all solutions tend to $\bar 0$.
+The divergence is given by

+Since we want the flow to shrink volume exponentially fast, as does the Lorenz flow, we need $\Div{Z} \leq -c<0$.
+Therefore, we let $\ell$ be large enough such that $(3a_0-b_0)x^2+(a_1-b_1)y^2+(a_2-3b_2)z^2<\ell$ for all $(x,y,z) \in U$.
+The solution for the $y$-component is given by $y(t)=y_0\ex{-\ell t}$.
 Thus we obtain a non-autonomous system of differential equations, since the contribution of the $y$-component to the $x$ and $z$- component is exponentially small as time increases, these terms are of smaller order than the higher order terms.
-Thus we are left with the system studied in \cite{Regular}, \textit{i.e.},
+Thus we are left with the two-dimensional system studied in \cite{Regular}:

+Now let $\cW^s$ and $\cW^u$ be two mutually tranversal foliations of the interior of $U \cap \{\text{positive quadrant}\}$ that is invariant under the flow of \eqref{FlowHor} and such that \begin{itemize} \item the leaves of $\cW^s$ accumulate in $C^1$ topology on the stable manifold of $(0,0)$ and are transversal to the unstable manifold of $(0,0)$, and \item the leaves of $\cW^u$ accumulate in $C^1$ topology on the unstable manifold of $(0,0)$ and are transversal to the stable manifold of $(0,0)$. \end{itemize} One would like to use the stable and unstable foliation of the flow for $\cW^s$ and $\cW^u$, but as long as we defined the flow only locally, the above properties suffice.